PragmaticFlow/NBomber.Docs/docs/cluster/local-dev-cluster.md

 sidebar_position: 4
 ---

-If you don't have an enterprise license key, but you want to try NBomber Cluster you can run it in the development mode.
-Local Dev Cluster provides a fully flagged cluster mode with a limitation that it allows to run up to **three nodes per cluster: 1 Coordinator + 2 Agents**.
-This mode is also convenient for developers to test scenarios in cluster without dealing with license keys.
+If you don't have an enterprise license key, but you want to try NBomber Cluster you can run it in development mode.
+Local Dev Cluster gives you a fully-fledged cluster — with a few limits (see below) — and is handy for developing and testing scenarios in a cluster without dealing with license keys.

 :::info
 Local Dev Cluster has two limitations compared to the licensed cluster mode:

-- The cluster size is limited to **1 Coordinator + 2 Agents**.
+- The cluster size is limited to **3 nodes: 1 Coordinator + 2 Agents**.
 - Each test run **auto-stops after 1 minute**.

 This is enough for development or a POC.
 An Enterprise license removes both limitations, letting you run an unlimited number of Agents with no time limit.